Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Induced prior on the partitions

 \subsubsection{The induced conditional prior on the labelled data cluster sizes}

-The prior distribution $p(N_1, \ldots, N_{K_+}|N, \bm{\gamma})$ of the labelled data cluster sizes is defined over {\em all possible partitions of N data points}, with $K_+$ being a random number taking the value $K_+= 1, \ldots,N$.
+The prior distribution $p(N_1, \ldots, N_{K_+}|N, \bm{\gamma})$ of the labelled data cluster sizes is defined over {\em all possible composition\commentBG{s} of $N$}, with $K_+$ being a random number taking a value $K_+= 1, \ldots,N$.
 As pointed out by \citet{Green+Richardson:2001}, it is also interesting to consider the induced prior distribution over the labelled data clusters sizes for a given number of data clusters $K_+ = k$.
-This leads to the {\em conditional} prior on the labelled data cluster sizes for a given number of data clusters $K_+=k$ which is defined as:
+This leads to the {\em conditional} prior on the labelled data cluster sizes for a given number of data clusters $K_+=k$ which is defined as: \begin{linenomath*}